 However, I didn't believe I was getting significant improvements from these methods.
 The final solution was actually fairly obvious.
-Using the formatting information of how the text boxes were laid out in the PDF, I could make reasonable conclusions of which text was a header or footer, a quote or a start of a paragraph.
+Using the formatting information of how the text boxes were laid out in the PDF , I could make reasonable conclusions about which text was a header or footer, a quote or a start of a paragraph.
 It was great!

 Natural Language Processing + PDPC Decisions = 💕

 One of the first experiments was to use spaCy's RuleMatcher to extract enforcement information from the summary provided by the authorities.
-As the summary was fairly formulaic, it was possible to extract whether the authorities imposed a penalty or other enforcement actions were taken by the authority.
+As the summary was fairly formulaic, it was possible to extract whether the authorities imposed a penalty or the authority took other enforcement actions.

-I also wanted to undertake key NLP tasks using the data I had prepared.
+I also wanted to undertake key NLP tasks using my prepared data.
 This included tasks like Named Entity Recognition (does the sentence contain any special entities), summarisation (extract key points in the decision) and question answering (if you ask the machine a question, can it find the answer in the source?).
 To experiment, I used the default pipelines from Hugging Face to evaluate the results.
 There are clearly limitations, but very exciting as well!

 Visualisations are very often the result of the data science journey.
-Extracting and processing data can be very rewarding in itself, but you would like to show others how your work is useful as well.
+Extracting and processing data can be very rewarding, but you would like to show others how your work is also useful.

-One of my first aims in 2019 was to show how PDPC decisions are different since they were issued in 2016.
+One of my first aims in 2019 was to show how PDPC decisions have been different since they were issued in 2016.
 Decisions became greater in number, more frequent, and shorter in length.
 There was clearly a shift and an intensifying of effort in enforcement.